 Mixed Success On Squirrel Buster Plus Blocking Grackles

 While the Squirrel Buster Plus works brilliantly to lock out squirrels, I’ve had mixed success blocking some larger birds with this feeder.
 An aggressive, determined bird like a Common Grackle can figure out how to get seed out of the feeder even when the feeder is weighted against him.
 It can do it by fluttering near the feeder without putting all its weight on the perch.

 With some birds, having the cardinal ring on can sometimes help it block them better.
 I think the cardinal ring distributes the bird’s weight around the feeder, pulling it down to cover the seed ports.
 But other birds have more trouble with short perches.
 So if you are having trouble with a particular bird, experiment with both methods.

 Squirrel Buster Plus is Popular With Birds

-These feeders have been very popular in my yard.
+These feeders have been very popular in my yard over the years.
 They are almost always in use during daylight hours.
 Depending on the seed I put in them, the most common visitors are House Finches, American Goldfinches, Tufted Titmouses, Carolina Chickadees, White-Breasted Nuthatches and the occasional Carolina Wren or Pine Siskin.

 I’ve seen the occasional Northern Cardinal use it and even a Red-Bellied Woodpecker who can dangle off the Cardinal Ring to use the feeder at the default setting.
 It can also get Brown-Headed Cowbirds, Red-Winged Blackbirds, European Starlings and Common Grackles, depending on how it is adjusted.
 Every now and then I’ll see a Dark-Sided Junco or a House Sparrow use this feeder but only rarely as they really prefer to eat on the ground.